olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 ```

 {: .tip }
-Alternatively, we can add the extension `sphinx.ext.githubpages` to our `conf.py`.
-It automatically adds the `.nojekyll` file for us on `make html`.
+Instead of committing a `.nojekyll` file, you can add the extension `sphinx.ext.githubpages` to our `conf.py`.
+It automatically adds the `.nojekyll` file on `make html`.

 ```py
 extensions = [